How Do AP Classes Work?

 HOW TO CHOOSE

 Advanced placement: the term alone can intimidate even the smartest high school students.
 Before taking an AP class, make sure you know how they work.
 If you’re in the middle of selecting classes, don’t pass on the AP section without looking into it first.
-Yes, these classes are college level, but the upside is high.
+Yes, AP classes are college level, but the upside is high.
 In fact, many students do well enough in AP classes to receive college credit, but their rewards aren't earned without a semester of dedicated work.

 Basic Information on AP Classes